Haints and Haunts: BRAHM to hold presentation about local ghost and regional folklore

 Haunted dorms, mysterious demon dogs and front porches touched up in a shade of “haint blue,” tales of ghosts and the unexplained have been woven into the fabric of High Country folklore for ages and continue to be passed along today.
-Soon, a presentation by Trent Margrif, a senior lecturer at Appalachian State University, will help shed light on phenomena generally described as “ghost” and the folklore associated with them.
-The online event is hosted by the Blowing Rock Art and History Museum via Zoom and will also be made available on YouTube for individuals not able to view the live showing.
+On Oct.
+29, a presentation by Trent Margrif, a senior lecturer at Appalachian State University, will help shed light on phenomena generally described as “ghost” and the folklore associated with them.
+The online event will be hosted by the Blowing Rock Art and History Museum via Zoom and will also be made available on YouTube for individuals not able to view the live showing.

 “I’ve been in about 400 abandoned buildings doing documentation work or something similar and I would say that there are things that I have experienced that I can’t really explain,” said Margrif.